Vicharana: Plot

 The story is about the problems faced by a lawyer in his personal, social and professional lives when he undertakes the murder case of a trade union leader in which his brother-in-law is the main accused.

-A strike is going on at Govindan Nair’s factory headed by union leader Ouseppachan and activist Kabeer.
+A strike is going on at Govindan Nair's factory headed by union leader Johny and activist Kabeer.
 They approach Advocate Sethumadhavan, an upright and idealistic young lawyer for advice.
-Sethumadhavan’ s father was also a party activist and eloped with his mother from Govindan Nair’s family.
+Sethumadhavan’ s father was also a party activist and eloped with his mother from Govindan Nair's family.
 Sethu is sympathetic to the party cause and supports them.
-He is married to his childhood sweetheart and his uncle Govindan Nair’s daughter Anita.
+He is married to his childhood sweetheart and his uncle Govindan Nair's daughter Anita.
 Govindan Nair holds a grudge against Sethu for this and his jealous and disapproving of his professional excellence coming from humble beginnings.
 Govindan Nair and his son Raghu influence the union leader Kuttappan to break the strike.
-He tries for a compromise with other party members, but Ouseppachan does not agree to this as he feels they are nearing victory and the management will agree to their fair demands.
-Kuttappan and Raghu conspire to bring Ouseppachan out of the way to end the strike.
+He tries for a compromise with other party members, but Johny does not agree to this as he feels they are nearing victory and the management will agree to their fair demands.
+Kuttappan and Raghu conspire to bring Johny out of the way to end the strike.
 One night Kuttappan brings him out of home at the pretext of some meeting and Raghu kills him.
 When the case comes to court, Govindan Nair and Raghu approaches Sethu to get him defend Raghu at court.
 Sethu refuses and lets them know that he will be arguing on behalf of the trade union as the prosecution.
 Govindan Nair and Raghu are enraged and leave.

-Kuttappan rapes Ouseppachan’ s widow Alice one night after trying to approach her for some days.
+Kuttappan rapes Johny’ s widow Alice one night after trying to approach her for some days.
 She ends up being a prostitute to support their baby and her ailing mother.
 At the initial court hearing, Kuttappan turns hostile witness and sides with Govindan Nair and changes his statement that he is not sure its Raghu himself who committed the crime.
-Before the second argument session, Govindan Nair and Raghu comes to see Anita and coax her into passing Sethu’s argument notes to them to gain some time for Raghu’s case.
+Before the second argument session, Govindan Nair and Raghu comes to see Anita and coax her into passing Sethu's argument notes to them to gain some time for Raghu's case.
 Sethu slaps Anita upon knowing this from her and asks her to leave.
 At court he is not able to present a convincing argument to prove Raghu guilty and court acquits him.
 To separate his daughter and Sethu, Govindan Nair gets her to shift to their relatives’ house in Singapore, lying to her that Sethu is not interested to live with her anymore.
 Kabir and the other party members are furious at Sethu and thinks that he sided with his relatives to let Raghu escape the punishment.